What is a Cooperative?

 Historically, cooperatives were established and entrusted to find solutions for electrical and telephone service, farming, banking, housing, childcare, healthcare, and food, as well as additional goods and services.

-According to a 2018 NRECA study, there are more than 900 member-owned, not-for-profit electric cooperatives, public power districts and public utility districts across America.
-Together, these cooperatives serve 42 million people in 47 states, and power 56% of the nation’s landmass.
+According to a 2020 NRECA study, there are more than 900 member-owned, not-for-profit electric cooperatives, public power districts and public utility districts in America.
+Together, we serve 42 million people, in 48 states, and power 56% of the nation’s landmass.

 Who regulates MEC?

-MEC is divided into seven districts and each district is represented by an elected official.
+MEC is divided into seven districts and each district is represented by a democratically-elected official.
 These representatives serve on the Board of Trustees, which is the governing body and regulatory authority of the Cooperative.
 Board members are required to run for re-election every three years.

 Electric cooperatives are guided by seven principles:

 - Autonomy and independence

 - Cooperation among cooperatives

 Cooperatives are not-for-profit, voluntary organizations, open to all persons able to utilize their services and willing to accept the responsibilities of membership.